-It’s not new news that when you arrive home from a long day, (or even just putting the bins out), that your furry companion will be excited to see you and jump all over the place.
+Everyone knows that when you arrive home from a long day, (or even just putting the bins out), that your furry companion will be excited to see you and jump all over the place.
 However, did you know that what they’re trying to do is jump high enough to get to eye level so that they can give you a great big kiss on the lips.
 This is because in a doggy brain, it’s seen to be showing a higher level of affection.
-Dog’s can show affection by lying or leaning on you, but licking you is their no.1 way of saying “I love you!”.
+Dogs can show affection by lying or leaning on you, but licking you is their no.1 way of saying “I love you!”.

 Most of you will have seen videos on social media of dogs attempting to sing when their owners are playing an instrument.
-In fact that’s exactly what they’re trying to do.
-Dogs are able to vocalise their barks and howls into an almost harmonic manner.
+In fact, that’s exactly what they’re trying to do.
+Dogs are able to vocalise their barks and howls in an almost harmonic manner.
 The same thing can occur when you’re playing with them or have just arrived home.
-Of course it won’t be the same quality as the Adele’s and Lady Gaga’s of the world but they give it their best shot.
+Of course, it won’t be the same quality as the Adeles and Lady Gagas of the world but they give it their best shot.

 Head and ears